Inaugural event to celebrate resiliency of Black Americans

-Vice President-elect Kamala Harris is slated to speak at the event, “We Are One,” which will also honor the historic nature of her being the first Black and South Asian woman to become vice president of the United States.
+Vice President-elect Kamala Harris is slated to speak at Tuesday’s event, “We Are One,” which will also honor the historic nature of her being the first Black and South Asian woman to become U.S. vice president.

-An event celebrating the contributions of Black Americans is fitting.
-Black voters nationwide helped deliver Biden’s presidency.
-From the start of Biden’s White House bid, Black voters have overwhelmingly supported him.
-Black-led organizing work across the nation galvanized voters of color and led to historic turnout in key battleground states.
+Black voters nationwide helped deliver Biden’s presidency, overwhelmingly supporting him from the start of his White House bid.
+Black-led organizing work across the nation galvanized voters of color and contributed to historic turnout in key battleground states.

-“This programming will honor acts of resilience, heroism, and commitment to unity from the Black, Latino, and AAPI (Asian American and Pacific Islander) communities as the coalitions that make up our nation come together to celebrate a new chapter in our history,” said Presidential Inaugural Committee CEO Tony Allen, who is also president of Delaware State University.
+Tony Allen, CEO of the inaugural committee, said the programming will “honor acts of resilience, heroism, and commitment to unity” from Black, Latino, Asian American and Pacific Islander communities “as the coalitions that make up our nation come together to celebrate a new chapter in our history.”

-Stacey Abrams, whose voter registration and education efforts helped flip Georgia blue for Biden, Rep. Cedric Richmond, Congressional Black Caucus Chairwoman Rep. Joyce Beatty, Sen. Cory Booker, and Sen.-elect the Rev. Raphael Warnock will also speak.
+Among other speakers: Stacey Abrams, whose voter registration and education efforts helped flip Georgia blue for Biden; Rep. Cedric Richmond; Congressional Black Caucus Chair Rep. Joyce Beatty; Sen. Cory Booker; and the incoming senator from Georgia, Rev. Raphael Warnock.

-The event will pay homage to the rich history of the nation’s historically Black colleges and universities, as well as Black sororities and fraternities.
+The event will pay homage to the legacy of the nation’s historically Black colleges and universities, as well as Black sororities and fraternities.
 Harris is the first HBCU graduate and Alpha Kappa Alpha sorority member to be vice president.

 The sorority’s international president and CEO, Dr. Glenda Glover, and Howard University President Dr. Wayne Frederick will deliver remarks.